LidaZ/Proj01_Chatbin/README.md

 Code repository for project 01 cell count OCT.

 ## Asset list:
-### ImageConverte_verx.py:
+### ImageConversion
+- Used code: ImageConverter.py
-- Code to convert raw data (amplitude of OCT signal after Fourier transform, both from IVS-200-HR and IVS-800) to .tif image stacks.
+- Convert raw data (logarithmic amplitude of OCT signal after Fourier transform, both from IVS-200-HR and IVS-800) to .tif image stacks.

->Note: Code name will be changed as "ImageConverter_ver2.0.py" after adding function to convert raw spectrum data to image stacks.
+>Note: Code will be upgraded after adding function to convert raw spectrum data to image stacks.

+### Temporal analysis
-### VarianceToRGB.py
+- Used code: VarianceToRGB.py
 - Code to generate LIV_encoded image and raw LIV data from the linear intensity image stacks.
->Note: The display range is set to [0, 1], but await to be further optimized based on the cellular apoptosis imaging results.
+>Note: The display range of the normalized LIV (hue channel of hsv color space) is set to [0, 1], but await to be further optimized based on the cellular apoptosis imaging results.

-### PartivleAnaly.py:
+### 2D Counting
-- Code to make plot from the result of "particle analysis" built-in function of Fiji.
+- Used code: PartivleAnaly.py; 2dCountingRendering.py:
+- Code to estimate the counting of homogeneously distributed particles using a sequence of B-scans, by computing the area fraction from the 2D images (see Dellese principle for more details); convert the computed 2D area fraction into 3D counting, and make plot which was designed for standard particles validation.